-Our work relies on the Drug Repurposing Knowledge Graph (DRKG) by [7], which compiles data from different biomedical databases.
-It contains 97,238 entities belonging to 13 entity types and 5,874,261 triplets belonging to 107 edge types.
-We restrict ourselves to 98 edge types between 4 entity types, namely gene, compound, anatomy and disease, which leaves us with a knowledge graph with 69,036 entities and 4,885,854 edges.
+Our work relies on the Drug Repurposing Knowledge Graph (DRKG) by [16], which compiles data from different biomedical databases.
+It contains 97, 238 entities belonging to 13 entity types and 5, 874, 261 triplets belonging to 107 edge types.
+We restrict ourselves to 98 edge types between 4 entity types, namely gene, compound, anatomy and disease, which leaves us with a knowledge graph with 69, 036 entities and 4, 885, 854 edges.
 In particular, it contains drugs and substances as compound entities, as well as different COVID-19 variants as disease entities.
+There are 8,070 drug entities and 33 different COVID-19 entities.
 The edge types include e.g. compound-treats-disease edges, which is the kind of edge our model predicts.